The granting of deferrals is rare, but may be granted for a limited number of reasons such as the following:

 We do not have a rolling admission process.
 Regardless of when you submitted an application, fall admissions decisions are released in mid-March.
 Spring applicants will be notified in mid-November.
 An email will be sent to the email address you provide on your application indicating that decisions are available to view online.

-Factors considered in the application include, but are not limited to cumulative undergraduate record and GPA, work experience, recommendations, foreign language proficiency, background in micro and macroeconomics, statement of purpose, TOEFL (if applicable) and GRE (if submitted).
+Factors considered in the application include, but are not limited to cumulative undergraduate record and GPA, work experience, recommendations, foreign language proficiency, background in micro and macroeconomics, statement of purpose, official English Language Test Scores (if applicable) and GRE (if submitted).

 Interviews are not used in the selection process.
 We do, however, hold informal information sessions to answer questions about the application process and our programs.
 If you would like to attend an information session, visit Campus Visits and Admissions Events.